Melanoma

 Hidden melanomas include:

 • Melanoma under a nail.
 Subungual melanoma is a rare form that occurs under a nail and can affect the hands or the feet.
-It’s more common in blacks and in other people with darker skin pigment.
+It’s more common in people with darker skin pigment.
 The first indication of a subungual melanoma is usually a brown or black discoloration that’s often mistaken for a bruise.

 • Melanoma in the mouth, digestive tract, urinary tract or vagina.
 Mucosal melanoma develops in the mucous membrane that lines the nose, mouth, esophagus, anus, urinary tract and vagina.
 Mucosal melanomas are especially difficult to detect because they can easily be mistaken for other, far more common conditions.